Ukraine: German foreign minister says 'Russia's war is a turning point' | DW | 01.03.2022

 Baerbock said that Russia's attack on Ukraine has marked a turning point.
 "That is why this war is not just about Ukraine, not just about Europe, but about all of us.
 Russia's war marks the beginning of a new era.
 It is a turning point," Baerbock said.

+"You say you are acting in self defense, but the whole world, watched as you built up your troops over months in the preparation for this attack," Baerbock said.

+Russia was accused of abusing its power as a permanent member of the UN Security Council.
+Baerbock had scathing message for her Russian counterpart Sergey Lavrov.
+"Mr Lavrov, you can deceive yourself, but you won't deceive us," the foreign minister said.

-Baerbock said she had the immense privilege of growing up in peace and security and referenced the founding of the United Nations following World War II which was a "ruthless war launched by Nazi Germany."
+Baerbock said she had the immense privilege of growing up in peace and security and referenced the founding of the United Nations following World War II, which she said was a "ruthless war launched by Nazi Germany."

 Addressing allegations that African's had been discriminated against while trying to cross the border, Baerbock said that "every refugee must receive protection, no matter what their nationality."